nuxt-community/auth-module/docs/schemes/refresh.md

 If you don't need it, you can set it to `false`.

-### `user`

-`user` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.user`.

-### `clientId`

-`clientId` can be used to specify which field of the response JSON to be used for value.
-It can be `false` to directly use API response or being more complicated like `auth.client_id`

-This option is for systems that uses client id.
-If you don't use client id, you can set it to `false`.

 ### `dataClientId`

 - Default: `false`

 `dataClientId` can be used to set the name of the property you want to send in the request.

-### `grantType`

-- Default: `refresh_token`

-It's the value of the grant type you want.

-This option is for systems that uses grant type.
-If you don't use grant type, you can set it to `false`.

 ### `dataGrantType`